CORP_Event_Digital_StudentDay_011_1920x450

 Abstract: Baja SAE brings unique design challenges of long suspension travel and potential for high impacts.
 NJIT Highlander Racing leverages the Altair Hyperworks suite to rapidly design and iterate upon our vehicle’s double wishbone suspension.
 By viewing changes in wheel alignment and displacement over the full travel of our system, our engineering teams can make vast improvements to design without having to rely solely on physical testing.
 Pair this with the ability to trial multiple damping and bushing characteristics, and we can be confident that Altair allows Highlander Racing to make actionable design decisions to improve our performance and confidence in competition.

-About the presenter: My name is Jaiden and I’m a 5th-year Mechanical Engineering student at NJIT.
+About the presenter: My name is Jaiden, and I’m a 5th-year Mechanical Engineering student at NJIT.
 I joined Highlander Racing in 2022, spending my first 2 years on the Suspension/Steering subteam, and am now overseeing the entire vehicle design, with a passion for optimizing vehicle dynamics, as our chief engineer.

 Abstract: In this presentation, Siemens' support for competition teams as part of the Siemens Academic Program will be showcased.